 Fetch Rewards, available on Android and iOS devices, is a shopping app that allows consumers to earn rewards by scanning their receipts.

-Fetch Rewards makes money via affiliate commissions paid by the brands it partners with as well as interchange fees.
+Fetch Rewards makes money via affiliate commissions paid by the brands it partners with as well as through interchange fees.
+It operates under an affiliate business model.

 Founded in 2013, Fetch Rewards has grown to become one of the leading providers in the rewards space.
 The company is currently valued at more than $1 billion .

 What Is Fetch Rewards?

 Fetch Rewards is a shopping platform that enables users to earn rewards in exchange for scans of their receipt.

 Using the platform is dead simple.
-First, the user downloads any of the company’s apps, which are available on both Android and iOS devices.
+First, you download any of the company’s apps, which are available on both Android and iOS devices.

 After registering their account, users simply snap a photo of their grocery receipt.
 The platform’s image recognition technology then automatically detects any purchased product eligible for points.

-The app recognizes receipts from any grocery store, drug store, convenience shop, gas station, club store, liquor store, hardware store, or pet store.
+The app recognizes receipts from any grocery store, drug store, convenience shop, gas station, club store, liquor store, hardware store, and pet store.

 With every scan, users receive a set of points based on the amount and type of products on the receipt.
 Sometimes, products are part of a special offer program, which allows users to earn even more points.

-Users can then retrieve their points for gift cards and use them at participating stores such as Amazon or Target.
+You can then exchange the earned points for gift cards and use them at participating stores such as Amazon or Target.
 Generally, 1,000 points are equivalent to $1.

-Fetch Rewards works together with hundreds of established brands, including AXE, Ben & Jerry’s, Doritos, Mountain Dew, Kraft Heinz, Lipton, or Pepsi.
+Fetch Rewards works together with hundreds of established brands including AXE, Ben & Jerry’s, Doritos, Mountain Dew, Kraft Heinz, Lipton, and Pepsi.

 A Short History Of Fetch Rewards